The Origins of the Bulk flow: Discussion

+This is suggestive of a large mass concentration outside the volume in the direction of the bulk flow, and seemingly conflicts with velocities having non-gravitational origins, such as violations of the cosmological principle (see \eg, \cite{BohLukSch2025, SecVonRam22, SecVonRam21}) or tilted universe models \citep{Tur91,Tur92,KasAtrKoc08,MaGorFel11}, where we would expect contributions to the bulk flow to be roughly uniform across the volume.
+There are assertions that suggest that splitting the CMB into half sky maps show variations in $H_0$ of order of $10\%$, which may indicate anisotropy in the Universe \citep[see, \eg,][]{AluCeaChi2022, FerRamFer25}. \cite{StiDesLav26} examine peculiar velocities and do not see a significant anisotropy in $H_0$; however, they use only a fraction of the full CF4 catalog in their analysis.

+Also relevant are recent studies that argue that in standard general relativity there is faster growth of peculiar velocities than in the quasi-Newtonian approximation commonly employed \citep[for a recent summary see][]{tsagas26}.
+Not only could this faster growth help explain the larger than expected bulk flow, the subsequent decay of peculiar velocities during the epoch of accelerated expansion could provide a theoretical explanation for the growth of the bulk flow with radius seen in Figs.~\ref{fig:bf} and \ref{fig:bf-mant}.

 It is not surprising that external mass concentrations will induce non-uniform flows in the local volume.
 However, models of the velocity field typically assume that external mass distributions induce a uniform flow in the local volume.
-The results that we have found here cast doubt on this assumption.
+The results that we have found here cast doubt on this hypothesis.
 More work is required to determine the impact of this assumption and to develop more accurate models of the velocity field.

 Many questions remain regarding how to reconcile the observed bulk flow with the expectations of the standard cosmological model.
 Our work showing that the mass concentration responsible for the bulk flow must be further away than $200 h^{-1}$Mpc exacerbates the problem, since the further away the mass concentration is, the larger it must be.
-While the mass concentration required to explain the observed bulk flow is unlikely in the standard model, recent observations by the James Webb telescope suggest the existence of large-scale structures that also challenge $\Lambda$CDM \citep[see \eg,][]{Gup23}.
+While the mass concentration required to explain the observed bulk flow is unlikely in the standard model, recent observations by the James Webb telescope \citep[see \eg,][]{Gup23} and studies that suggest the existence of a local (KBC) supervoid \citep[see \eg,][]{HasBanKro20,MazBanKro23,StiDesBan25,BanKal25} may violate the cosmological principle and challenge $\Lambda$CDM and thus affect bulk flow measurements \citep[note that][argues against a supervoid]{StiDesBan25}.

 More data in the form of deeper redshift surveys and peculiar velocity studies would help clarify the situation.
 In particular, more data in the direction of the bulk flow is crucial.
 This region of the sky is close to the galactic plane and relatively understudied.